 Some advice on writing the report:

-- We encourage you to analyze your data with MATLAB which is available in the lab; otherwise consider Octave or SciPy as an alternative to MATLAB.
+- We encourage you to analyze your data with Python which is available in the lab; otherwise consider MATLAB or Octave as an alternative.
 Excel for performing fits is strongly discouraged.

 - You don't need to provide long derivations.

 - You should cite references in the text.
 For example, to cite a paper: J. Last, Phys.
 Rev. Lett. volume number, page number (2013); to cite a book: J. Last, title of the book, page, publisher (2012).